 Or later, when you told your best friend your most prized secret, that you’d had your first real kiss (with tongue!).

-Certainly, some helpful female family member or friend laid down the facts for you when Aunt Flow came for her first visit.
+Certainly, some helpful female family members or friends laid down the facts for you when Aunt Flow came for her first visit.
 And by the time you were a grown woman, adulting all over the place — dating, hooking up, and everything in between — you not only had the facts, but you were also doling out sage advice of your own.

 We, women, have been cautioning each other and having each other’s backs about men since the beginning of time, but some of the things we share about what men want are just bold-faced lies (whether we know it or not).